When is a Pelvic Ultrasound Recommended?

 - Pelvic ultrasound imaging has two components.

-The first part is to look at the pelvic organs from the outside of your abdomen called Transabdominal pelvic ultrasound.
+The first part is to look at the pelvic organs from the outside of your abdomen called a Transabdominal pelvic ultrasound.
 If you are premenopausal, try to schedule your imaging examination when you are not having your menses, optimally days 6-14 of your cycle.
 We use the filled bladder as a lens to see through.
 The bladder also displaces the bowel out of the way since ultrasound cannot see well through bowel gas.
 So it is important to ensure that you drink approximately 32 ounces of water 30 minutes prior to this part of the procedure.
 If you can’t drink this amount, please drink what you can comfortably prior to the transabdominal ultrasound.
-Ultrasound can see the uterus, the outside of the cervix, the ovaries well from this first component of the imaging.
+Ultrasound can see the uterus, the outside of the cervix, and the ovaries well from this first component of the imaging.

 The second part is us asking you to void (urinate) as well as you can.
 We will use another type of transducer that resembles a tampon called a Transvaginal Ultrasound probe (wand).
 The probe is inserted into the vaginal canal like a tampon is inserted during your menstrual phase.
 You may insert the probe instead of the technologist if you desire.
 This component of the imaging scan allows the ultrasound crystals to be closest to pelvic organs.
 Using Transvaginal ultrasound we can obtain more detail on the ovaries and the endometrium.
 The cervix is also more closely evaluated but we can only see the gross detail, not on a cellular level like a PAP smear does.